hssahdev/pdf_reader_ai/README.md

 # PDF Reader AI with LangChain, Ollama, FastAPI Backend and ReactJS Frontend

-This project is a chatbot application that interacts with PDF documents using LangChain and Ollama for natural language processing capabilities.
+This project is a chatbot application that interacts with PDF documents using LangChain and Ollama for local natural language processing capabilities.
 It also features a frontend built using ReactJS for a user-friendly interface.

 ## Features

 - **PDF Interaction**: The chatbot allows users to interact with PDF documents, extracting information and performing tasks based on natural language commands.
 - **LangChain Integration**: LangChain provides language understanding capabilities, allowing the chatbot to interpret user commands and extract relevant information from PDFs.
 - **ReactJS Frontend**: The frontend interface is built using ReactJS, providing a modern and responsive user experience.
+- **Local LLaMa**: Leverages Meta's open source LLM and Ollama to power local inference.
+- **Vector DB**: Has a standalone Qdrant vector DB to store documents and efficiently query vectors to get meaningful context.
+- **Scalable FastAPI backend**: Engineered a stateless REST FastAPI backend to handle async requests (upload files and infer LLM).
+Horizantally scalable to handle numerous requests.

 ## Usage